robbeykaaso/rea3/docs/qml-ui/basic/track.md

 * the track component for qml

 # Attribute
-* caption: the Text object
+* caption: QString: the Text object
 * slider: the Slider object
-* ratio: the ratio between caption and background
+* ratio: double: the ratio between caption and background
-* interval: the interval count
+* interval: int: the interval count
-* signal indexChanged: it will be emitted when the value changes
+* indexChanged: signal: it will be emitted when the value changes
 _sample_:
 ```
     Track{